1601-mma2013/The-Journey-of-Life/README.md

 ####Secondary Users
 -	potential users – Autistic children
--	(user’s) behaviours - They are having difficulties in social interaction, verbal and non-verbal communication, and repetitive behaviours.
-They make no eye contact, does not look towards loud noises and resist on touch.
-Besides, they like to focus on one item for a long period of time.
-They also show no respond to their name starting at the age of 10.
+-	(user’s) behaviours

+######Infant to Six Months,
+-does not smile back at you
+-makes no eye contact
+-does not look towards loud noises
+-Unresponsive to people
+-Tendency to focus on one item for a long period of time
+-Resistance to being touched
+-High sensitivity to sound, touch.

+######By One Years Old,
+-Not responding to their name
+-No joyful expressions
+-Lack of babbling
+-Lack of eye contact
+-Staring for a long time at items which aren't moving
+-No gestures, such as pointing, showing, reaching, or waving.

+######By Toddler Age,
+-Delayed speech
+-avoidance of making eye contact with people
+-poor imitation skills (inability of imitating simple gestures or facial expressions)
+-Non responsive to their name
+-Does not express concern or understanding to people in distress

 -	(user’s) attitudes - They are willing to communicate with their parents through action, using pictures and echolalia which means the repetition of other people's words.